Southern Mississippi St. Vincent de Paul assistance programs.

 Housing resources are extensive.
 Homeless assistance includes hot meals, personal hygiene kits, and clothing for shelters.
 Or get information on local transitional housing units and apartments that the homeless can work towards staying at.
 Senior home visits, including to shut ins and residents in nursing homes in Jackson County.
 Staff from the Society of St. Vincent arrange this care and home visits.
 Additional housing programs, including assistance in obtaining permanent housing in Jackson or Harrison County.
 Or get help in finding qualify contractors for needed repairs.

--Medical Care includes prescriptions and other assistance in getting needed medical care.
+Health care assistance is offered too.
+Medical Care includes prescriptions and other assistance in getting needed medical care.
 A charity pharmacy is operated as well, and see below for more details.
+As SVDP also works with national drug companies, and gives discount cards to pay for medications, including GOOD RX pharmacy discounts.

 Financial assistance is always in high demand.
 This can include grants or money for bills such as rent, heating costs, and prescriptions.
 The demand for this is very high and only a small number of applications can be satisfied.